threefoldtech/tfgrid-sdk-go/grid-proxy/internal/explorer/db/cache/tests/README.md

 If tests fail:

 1. Ensure pgTAP extension is installed: `CREATE EXTENSION pgtap;`
-2. Ensure all setup SQL files have been run (00_constants.sql through 06_cache_management.sql)
+2. Ensure all setup SQL files have been run
 3. Check that base tables exist (node, farm, contract_resources, etc.)
 4. Verify triggers are created: `SELECT * FROM pg_trigger WHERE tgname LIKE 'tg_%';`